 Cyber Lab can keep track of system software version information and inform about known vulnerabilities in the system, as shown in the video here.

 Virtual OfficeCyber Lab can be used to visualize virtual offices.
 Lots of work is done remote and on laptops, and for a large organization it can be hard to locate and administrate devices because they are not physically present at the office.
 With Cyber Lab it is possible with drawings and labels to virtually visualise departments in the organization independent of their physical location in the real world office.

 However, sometimes it is hard to physically locate servers and devices in a building, and Cyber Lab could facilitate actual floor plans or 3D rendering of buildings, such that it is possible to locate a device physically.
-There could also be submaps inside the overall organization network, for example an organization with ships.
+Cyber Lab will also contain "submaps" inside the overall organization network, for example an organization with ships.
 From the shore we mostly think about the ships as single units, but on the ships there are lots of devices and sensors.
 In Cyber Lab it will be possible to click on the ship and "zoom-in" to see the network map on the specific ship itself.
 This is partly illustrated by this video, but the subnetwork should be a completely new schematic for the ship only.

-Not convinced yet?In February 2022 as a part of the CBCP-project, we will host a showcase event in collaboration with IMADA/SDU, Danish Hub for Cyber Security and Universal Robots.
-We will demonstrate a full setup case with Universal Robots hardware, configured via Cyber Lab and commands sent via the secure CBCP-protocol.
+See Cyber Lab liveMarch 3rd we will host a showcase event in collaboration with IMADA/SDU, Danish Hub for Cyber Security and Universal Robots.
+We will demonstrate a couple of use cases with Universal Robots hardware, configured via Cyber Lab and CBCP.
+See event details here: https://event.sdu.dk/cbcp

 Get in touchPlease send a mail to email@example.com to sign up for the Beta-Plus Development Programme* or to get the details about the showcase event.